dnightroad/dnightroad/README.md

 - 👋 Hi, I’m Diana Edreva
 - 👀 I’m interested in all things tech, currently I dwelve into web projects as I find those so fun
-- 🌱 I’m currently learning cybersecurity and other cool things

 <!---
 dnightroad/dnightroad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.